Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Compare the different travel classes offered by RegioJet and Trenitalia Eurocity when travelling from Magenta to Prague.

-Onboard services on RegioJet and Trenitalia Eurocity
+What are the onboard services on RegioJet and Trenitalia Eurocity?

 Discover more about the onboard services offered on trains from Magenta to Prague.